codedevbrad/client_food_app/readme.md

 key name | description
 ------------ | -------------
-DATABASE_ATLAS
-publishable_key
-stripe_secretKey
-pusherAppId
-pusherClient
+DATABASE_ATLAS | this is the key needed to interact with your mongodbAtlas cluster. publishable_key | your stripe publishable key. should look like: pk_test stripe_secretKey | your stripe secret key. should look like: sk_test pusherAppId  | . pusherClient | .
-pusherSecret
+pusherSecret | .
-cloud_name
+cloud_name   | your cloudinary key name.
-cloud_key
+cloud_key    | your cloudinary key.
-cloud_secret
+cloud_secret | your cloudinary secret.
-addressKey
+addressKey | secret key for https://postcoder.com/docs/address-lookup#postcode-lookup

 ## starting each service.